onna/ngx-speech/README.md

 will trigger the `order()` method if we say "Napolitana" only if we are in the "pizza" context (i.e. we said "pizza" before saying "Napolitana").

-All the words corresponding to a command or a context are compisong a **grammar**.
+All the words corresponding to a command or a context are referenced in a **grammar**.

 A command or a sub-context can be activcayed only if we are in the parent context, but a first-level context can activatyed from anywhere.